Lester Cole: Personal life

-Later life
+Later years

+In contrast with other Hollywood Ten members such as Dalton Trumbo and Ring Lardner Jr., who were allowed to work again in the 1960s and '70s under their own names, Cole was never "un-blacklisted".
+He remarked about this period: "The Blacklist was still in effect for some, certainly for John Howard Lawson and myself....
+The Un-American Activities Committee was gone, but its ghost was alive and well in Hollywood."

 In 1981, Cole published his autobiography, Hollywood Red.
 In it, he recounted a 1978 incident when he phoned into a radio talk show on which ex-Communist Budd Schulberg was a guest.
 Cole wrote that he berated Schulberg (who had testified before HUAC as a friendly witness and "named names"), calling him a "canary" and a "stool pigeon":

 "Aren't you the canary who sang before the un-American Committee?
 Aren't you that canary?
 Or are you another bird, a pigeon – the stool kind....
 Just sing, canary, sing, you bastard!"

-Cole added he was then abruptly cut off the air.
+Cole added that he was then abruptly cut off the air.
 About this incident, Kenneth Lloyd Billingsley comments, "Whether this actually happened is uncertain, but one can guess."
-The fact that Cole chose to cite it in his autobiography shows how even decades after the HUAC hearings, bitterness still existed between friendly and "unfriendly" witnesses.

 In his last years, Cole taught screenwriting at the University of California at Berkeley and at a New York University Summer Writers Conference in Vermont.
 As Ronald Radosh observes, Cole "remained a hardcore Communist" until the very end.

-Lester Cole died of a heart attack in San Francisco, California, in 1985.
+Lester Cole died at the University of California-San Francisco Medical Center on August 15, 1985.
+It was ten days after he had suffered a heart attack.
+He was 81.